mionisation/mionisation.github.io/_posts/2016-10-27-Online-Boardgame-Playing-1.markdown

 No "real" live games.
 This can be a turn-off to some hardcore gamers that want to finish games in one go - there is no penalty if someone just decides to log out and leave a game unfinished.
 Sometimes for weeks.
 Games get also deleted after 30 days of inactivity, so that can be annoying if you had a really good go at one game, but you can't get it completely finished.

 This got longer than expected!
 I will focus on other sites in another post, at another time.
 Hope you enjoyed!
+For completion, these are other sites that I am also playing on:

+# 2. Board Game Arena
+[Board Game Arena][bga]

+Real-time gaming built on cutting edge web technologies like [Sockets][socketio] and [Dojo][dojo]

+# 3. Boîte à jeux
+[Boîte à jeux][baj] is another french site, which is functionally very comparable to Yucata.

 [^1]: <i>Compared to playing your friends, it is sometimes more satisfying if you play, let's say, a french opponent online in 'Through the Ages' and they succumb to your giant army led by Napoleon - Ze tableaus 'ave turned, mon ami!
 Only to have your opponent play Gandhi in the next go and rendering your whole power useless.
 D'oh...</i>